-A source of extraterrestrial radio radiation.
+A radio source is a source of extraterrestrial radio radiation.
 The strongest, apart from the Sun, is Cassiopeia A, followed by Cygnus A and the Crab Nebula (Taurus A).
 (The capital letters following the name of a constellation refer to the radio sources of the constellation, A being the strongest source, B the second strongest, and so on).
 Radio sources are divided into two main categories: Class I, which are those associated with our Galaxy, and Class II, which are extragalactic.
 Most radio sources are galaxies, supernova remnants, or H II regions.

 Related category RADIO ASTRONOMY AND COMMUNICATIONS

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact